pagkly/Zed/Investopedia3/Gross Margin Return on Investment An Inside Look.md

 GMROI\=Gross profitAverage inventory cost\\mathit{GMROI} = \\frac{\\text{Gross profit}}{\\text{Average inventory cost}}

-To calculate the gross margin return on inventory, two metrics must be known: the gross margin and the [average inventory](https://www.investopedia.com/terms/a/average-inventory.asp).
-The gross profit is calculated by subtracting a company's [cost of goods sold](https://www.investopedia.com/terms/c/cogs.asp) (COGS) from its revenue.
+To calculate the gross margin return on inventory, two metrics must be known: the gross margin and the [[average inventory]](https://www.investopedia.com/terms/a/average-inventory.asp).
+The gross profit is calculated by subtracting a company's [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp) (COGS) from its revenue.
 The difference is then divided by its revenue.
 The average inventory is calculated by summing the ending inventory over a specified period and then dividing the sum by the number of periods while considering the obsolete inventory portion scenarios as well.

 ### How to Use the Gross Margin Return on Investment (GMROI)